smashmike/DesktopOverlay/README.md

 # DesktopOverlay

-DesktopOverlay is a overlay utility developed by Smasmike to modernize adding overlays to user's desktops.
+DesktopOverlay is a overlay utility made to modernize adding overlays to user's desktops.

 DesktopOverlay provides a modern, easy to use user-interface, with various customizable features which make DesktopOverlay a great option for those who would like to use an overlay but want to avoid dated software.